Taack/coronavirus/README.md

 ## Italy

-* The number of total Death should be around than 8800
+* The number of total Death should be around 8800
 * The maximum number of death per day should be 2020 / 03 / 21
 * Variance is low